tumelo-maja/delicate-care/README.md

   - The business hours section allows the user to be informed on the opening and closing times during weekdays, weekends and bank holidays.
 This information is useful for users to know when they can contact our offices.

   - After hours notice - This information informs the users that they can still get in touch with our office even outside office hours through a dedicated Duty Officer line.
 This assures users that we are always reach at all times should they require assistance.
+The phone icon will enlarge when hovered over to enhance user experience and is clickable to initiate a call.

 - **Images and video credits**
   <figure>